Why Basic Life Support (BLS) Training Is Important?

 Delegates who successfully complete the course will receive a certificate of attendance and will be able to:

-• Perform effective Basic Life Support (BLS) skills
+- Perform effective Basic Life Support (BLS), including high-quality cardiopulmonary resuscitation (CPR)

 Course Structure and Programme

-All candidates receive a training pack including medical emergency flow charts and action plans to use as an aide-mémoire after the course.
+All candidates receive a training pack including medical emergency flow charts and action plans for use following the course.

-• Incidence of cardiac arrest and understanding the chain of survival
+- Recognition of cardiac arrest and the principles of the chain of survival

-• Choking management – back blows and abdominal thrusts
+- Management of choking, including back blows and abdominal thrusts

-• Managing the unconscious patient, including safe positioning and the recovery position
+- Assessment and management of the unconscious patient, including recovery position

-• Use of resuscitation equipment including AED and oxygen
+- Use of resuscitation equipment, including oxygen where appropriate

 Basic Life Support & AED Course – Frequently Asked Questions